liambohl/constellation/README.md

 in future releases.
 Visit [the releases page](https://github.com/liambohl/constellation/releases) to find the latest release, where you can find both an installer and a portable version of Constellation under Assets.
-If you download and run the installer, Windows Defender SmartScreen will discourage you from installing Constellation because I haven't signed the installer.
+Windows Defender SmartScreen will discourage you from running either the portable version or the installer because I haven't signed the .exe files.
 This is because code-signing certificates are expensive, but I may fix this in the future.
 Ignore the warning from SmartScreen.